Bachelor and Master

 Evolutionary Biology Centre, Uppsala University (Sweden)

 After this wonderful experience I was fascinated by deep and ancient eco-evolutionary processes, and I wanted to challenge the scarce and sporadic fossil record of the early life of eukaryotes.
-Together with Dr. Fabien Burki developed a postdoctoral project to unveil the evolutionary processes that led eukaryotes to evolve into this incredible diversity that we observe today.
-In this project, I fit macro-evolutionary models into an ecological perspective to explore the diversification of eukaryotes through geological times at a broad phylogenetic scale.
-Uniquely, I integrated both long-read and short-read environmental rDNA sequences along with phylogenetically curated reference sequences to access the majority of the known eukaryotic molecular diversity.
-I then fossil calibrated the eukaryotic tree of life to infer diversification patterns throughout the history of eukaryotes.
-Here, I am showing that early eukaryotic diversification was initially slow and that biotic interactions established the main groups that we observe today, setting the basis for their later expansion (Sandin et al., in prep).
+Together with Dr. Fabien Burki, we developed a postdoctoral project to unveil the evolutionary processes that led eukaryotes to evolve into this incredible diversity that we observe today.
+In this project, I combined long-read environmental rDNA and phylogenetically curated 18S rDNA sequences to access the majority of the known eukaryotic molecular diversity.
+Using the molecular clock and birth-death diversification models, here we inferred an unprecedented diversification timeline since the Proterozoic coupled with the fossil record.
+These analyses confidently show that crown group eukaryotes were taxonomically diverse soon after their last common ancestor (~1800 million years ago), and suggests that early eukaryote evolution was far more dynamic than directly read by the fossil record (Sandin et al., 2025, pre-print).
 Through my research, I have acquired extensive knowledge in eukaryotic diversity as well as in large-scale phylogenetic analysis, leading to the publication of a review on the state of the art of microbial eukaryotes (protists) diversity (Burki, Sandin and Jamy, 2021).

 The hidden majority: high-resolution imaging of the most ecologically important microbial eukaryotes in the ocean